-A little-known U.N.-authorized intergovernmental organization, the International Seabed Authority, or ISA, says it signed 15-year contracts with 21 companies to explore polymetallic nodules and sulphides and cobalt-rich ferromanganese crusts in the deep seabed.
+A U.N.-authorized intergovernmental organization, the International Seabed Authority, signed 15-year contracts with 21 companies to explore polymetallic nodules and sulphides and cobalt-rich ferromanganese crusts in the deep seabed.

-Based in Jamaica, the ISA, which includes 167 nations and the European Union, operates under the U.N.
+The Jamaica-based ISA, which includes 167 nations and the European Union, operates under the U.N.
 Convention on the Law of the Sea.
-Its mandate is to regulate seabeds so they “benefit” everyone but also to protect them from any “harmful effects” of using them.
+Its mandate is to regulate seabeds so they "benefit" everyone but protect against "harmful effects."

 A 'new resource opportunity'

-“Without investment in this industry from private sector companies such as ours, Pacific Island nations like Nauru, Kiribati and the Kingdom of Tonga would not otherwise have an opportunity to participate in the benefits of this new resource opportunity to diversify and develop their economies,” it said in a statement.
-“Until recently, deep sea exploration was carried out only by the rich industrialized countries, further increasing the potential for global wealth disparity.”
+"Without investment in this industry from private sector companies such as ours, Pacific Island nations like Nauru, Kiribati and the Kingdom of Tonga would not otherwise have an opportunity to participate in the benefits of this new resource opportunity to diversify and develop their economies," it said.
+"Until recently, deep sea exploration was carried out only by the rich industrialized countries, further increasing the potential for global wealth disparity."